 - Object \ Person tracking.

 By default, the APP starts in FPV mode, which is the actual working mode of the DJI GO APP too.
-This mode allows to take photos and videos.
+This mode allows taking photos and videos.

 FlyLitchi APP – Panorama mode